Assault With Intent to Murder or Kill

 - Assaulted a person; and

-- The defendant possessed a specific or actual intent to cause the death of the person assaulted.
+- Possessed a specific or actual intent to cause the death of the person assaulted.

-First, the Commonwealth must prove that the defendant committed an assault.
+First, the Commonwealth must prove the defendant committed an assault.
 The elements of assault are that:

 - the defendant attempted to commit an assault and battery; or

-- the defendant attempted to place the alleged victim in fear of an assault and battery and engaged in some conduct which the alleged victim reasonably perceived as imminently threatening an assault and battery.
+- the defendant attempted to place the alleged victim in fear of an assault and battery and participated in behavior that the alleged victim reasonably perceived as being an imminent threat of an assault and battery.

-If the Commonwealth proves that the defendant assaulted the alleged victim, it then must prove that the defendant intended to kill the alleged victim.
-Absent a statement from the defendant about his or her motive, the defendant’s intent is very difficult for the Commonwealth to prove.
+If the Commonwealth proves the defendant assaulted the alleged victim, it then must prove that the defendant intended to kill the alleged victim.
+Absent a statement from the defendant about his or her motive, the defendant’s intent is often difficult for the Commonwealth to prove.

 All of the Common Defenses and Defense Strategies for simple assault are available in assault with intent to murder or kill cases.
 Assault cases can be defended in a variety of ways.

-Given the serious consequences of a conviction for assault with intent to murder or kill, it is essential that you have an attorney who is experienced in trying these types of cases.
-Attorney Spring has the necessary experience to aggressively defend your case.
+Given the severe consequences resulting from a conviction for assault with intent to murder or kill, it is crucial that you have an attorney who is experienced in litigating these types of cases.
+Attorney Chris Spring has litigated violent criminal cases his entire career and is prepared to aggressively defend you.